 How much does the procedure cost?

-Self Pay price: $9000-11,000.
+Visit Our Pricing Page.
 The cost not only includes the price of the product, but more importantly, the skill and expertise of the specialist or healthcare professional that is doing the procedure.
 Look for someone who is licensed and trained and has experience treating patients using this procedure.
 Given that endoscopic sleeve gastroplasty is a new procedure, it might not be covered by your health insurance.

 When will I start seeing results?